 Conclusion

-Skateboarding history traces back to the mid-20th century, evolving from surfers attaching skate wheels to wooden planks for land-based surfing.
-It has since developed into a global phenomenon, with diverse styles, technology, and a rich cultural impact.
+Skateboarding started back in the 1950s in California, evolving from surfers attaching roller skate wheels to wooden planks for land-based surfing (freestyle). evolved with key figures like Larry Stevenson and Alan Gelfand, celebrated with events like Skateboarding Day, and saw a surge in popularity during the 1990s skateboarding era.
+It has since continued and developed into a world phenomenon, with diverse styles, technology, and a rich cultural impact.

 What Was Skate Sport First Known As?